RisvanDirza/risvandirza.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.Sc. in Electrical Engineering (focus on control engineering), Institute of Technology Bandung (ITB), Indonesia, 2011
-* M.S. in Jekyll, GitHub University, 2014
+* M.Sc. in Systems and Control, Eindhoven University for Technology, The Netherlands, 2018
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D (expected) in Production Optimization, Norwegian University of Science and Technology, Norway, 2023 (expected).

 Work experience
 ======